Using the kicker, mainsheet and traveller to best effect.

 When going upwind, once twist is set using the mainsheet, the traveller is used to power or depower the boat.

 It is normally centralised but can be hoisted to windward in light airs or to leeward in heavy airs.

-Moving the traveller to windward, easing the sheet and kicker allows the boom to stay near the centreline with the sheet eased.
+Moving the traveller to windward, easing the sheet and kicker allows the boom to stay near the centreline with the